389ds/389ds.github.io/docs/389ds/download.md

 ### Windows Console

-NOTE: Windows Console now (as of September 11, 2015) requires Java 7 to work.

-NOTE: You must use 64-bit Java with the 64-bit version.
+NOTE: You must use 64-bit Java 7 with the 64-bit version.

 Tested with Java 7 on Windows 2008/2012 Server.